mestrolabe/clients-db/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.11.

 ## Introduction
 Client database built with Angular, implementing CRUD services with the help of JSON Server and authentication services using Firebase.
+**Live: https://mestrolabe.github.io/clients-db** *(note: JSON Server doesn't work on Github static pages)*

 **To access the application, you have to log with these details:**
 **email:** someone@example.com